jamestomasino/labs.tomasino.org/content/post/red-hot-pawn.md

 ---
 url: "/red-hot-pawn"
 date: 2011-02-23T00:00:00Z
 excerpt: A toy project in AS3 to create a flaming pawn effect.
 Inspired by the chess website, Red Hot Pawn.
-tags: animation as3 chess component design fire grant-skinner
+tags:
+  - animation
+  - as3
+  - chess
+  - component
+  - design
+  - fire
+  - grant skinner
 title: Red Hot Pawn
 ---